Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Results

-To get a better estimate on the prediction error, we use a nested cross-validation scheme further defined in Section~\ref{subsec:methods_error}.
-Overall the prediction error is slightly higher than the training error with an RMSE of $0.22\pm0.02$, $R^2$ of $0.91\pm0.01$, and AFD of $1.45\pm0.03$.
-As shown in Fig.~\ref{fig:sisso_training}(b), these errors are comparable to those of a kernel ridge regression~(KRR) model trained on the same data.
-This substantiates that our symbolic regression approach performs as well as interpolative methods and outperform the Slack model.
-Interestingly, offering the features of the Slack model to SISSO does not improve the model, and even some primary features often thought to be decisive, e.g., the Grüneisen parameter, $\gamma$. are not even selected by SISSO (see Supplementary Note 3).
+To get a better estimate of the prediction error, we use a nested cross-validation scheme further defined in Section~\ref{subsec:methods_error}.
+As expected, the prediction error is slightly higher than the training error with an RMSE of $0.22\pm0.02$ and an AFD of $1.45\pm0.03$.
+As shown in Fig.~\ref{fig:sisso_training}(b), these errors are comparable to those of a KRR and GPR model trained on the same data, following the procedures listed in Sections~\ref{subsec:methods_krr} and~\ref{subsec:methods_gpr}, respectively.
+We chose to retrain the models using the same dataset and cross-validation splits in order to single out the effect of the methodology itself, and not changes in the data set and splits.
+These results show that the performance of SISSO and more traditional regression methods are similar, but the advantage of the symbolic regression models is that only seven of the primary features are selected.
+Another advantage of the nested cross-validation scheme is that it creates an ensemble of independent models, which can also be used to approximate the uncertainty of the predictions.
+These results substantiates that our symbolic regression approach performs as well as interpolative methods and outperform the Slack model, which was originally developed for elemental cubic solids~\cite{Slack1979}.
+Interestingly, offering the features of the Slack model to SISSO does not improve the results, and even some primary features previously thought to be decisive, e.g., the Grüneisen parameter, $\gamma$. are not even selected by SISSO (see~\ref{sec:si_slack_training}).

-In contrast to the interpolative models, the SISSO models not only yield reliable quantitative predictions, but also allows for a qualitative inspection of the underlying mechanisms.
+A key advantage of using symbolic regression techniques over interpolative methods such as KRR and GPR is that the resulting models not only yield reliable quantitative predictions, but also allows for a qualitative inspection of the underlying mechanisms.
 To get a better understanding of how the thermal conductivity changes across materials space we map the model in Figure~\ref{fig:sisso_training}c.
-From this map we can see that the thermal conductivity of a material is mostly controlled by $f_1$ with $f_0$ providing only a minor correction.
-While these observed trends are already helpful, the complex non-linearities in both $f_0$ and $f_1$ impedes the generation of qualitative design rules.
-Furthermore, some primary features such as $\Vm$ and $\sigmaA$ enter both $f_0$ and~$f_1$, with contrasting trends,~e.g.,~$\sigmaA$ lowers $f_0$ but increases $f_1$.
+From this map we can see that the thermal conductivity of a material is mostly controlled by $d_2$ with $d_1$ providing only a minor correction.
+While these observed trends are already helpful, the complex non-linearities in both $d_1$ and $d_2$ impedes the generation of qualitative design rules.
+Furthermore, some primary features such as $V_\mathrm{m}$ and $\sigma^\mathrm{A}$ enter both $d_1$ and~$d_2$, with contrasting trends,~e.g.,~$\sigma^\mathrm{A}$ lowers $d_1$ but increases $d_2$.
 To accelerate the exploration of materials space, one must first be able to disentangle the contradicting contributions of the involved primary features.